oir/barkeep/docs/README.md

 - Display runs on a concurrent, separate thread, doing concurrent reads on your progress variable.
   See [this section above](#caveat) for what that might imply.
 - The examples above use C++20's designated initializers.
-  If you prefer to use an older C++ version, you can simply initialize the config classes (e.g. `ProgressBarConfig`) the regular way.
+  If you prefer to use an older C++ version, you can simply initialize the config classes (e.g. `ProgressBarConfig`) the regular way to pass options into display classes (e.g. `ProgressBar`).

 ## Building